The controversial and expensive procedure used to clone pets

 Other critics also point to the high failure rate of the industry: there are a large number of clones that are not born fit and healthy.

-A 2018 report from Columbia University in New York indicated that the average success rate for cloning is just 20%.
+A 2018 report from Columbia University in New York indicated that the average success rate of cloning is just 20%.
 This means multiple surrogates are needed to allow for multiple attempts.

 Penny Hawkins, an animal welfare expert at the UK’s Royal Society for the Prevention of Cruelty to Animals, says the process of retrieving female eggs for donation and preparation for surrogacy can be painful and agonizing.